danforbes/substrate-wiki/Polkadot-UI.md

 If you do not want to set up your own node, just navigate to https://poc-2.polkadot.io/ to create your first Polkadot account.

+The UI project is hosted on Github at https://github.com/polkadot-js/apps

 #### Creating an account

 To create a new account, navigate to the `accounts` tab and click the `Create account` button at the top of the page.
 Choose a name for your account, encrypt it with a strong password, then click `Save`.